pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-27-motorcrossing.md

 {{< image src="IMG_7527.jpg" alt="Every sunset is different" ratio="3x2" >}}

 Around 1:00, we found a patch of wind.
-9 knots on the beam was a good start, so I unfurled the Code D and off we went.
+9 knots on the {{% explain "beam" "the side of the boat" %}} was a good start, so I unfurled the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}} and off we went.
 "Finally!", I thought, "now we can really start the crossing."
 Racing yacht TC6 Mapfre was travelling the same course, some 3 miles alongside us.
 We were going as fast on sail as they were on engine.
 I considered calling them and challenging them to a little race.
 But after an hour, the wind died down again to nothing and I was glad I didn't.
 We saw them later when we arrived in Cagliari.

 The next morning, one of our feathery passengers suffered a heart attack, right in front of the kids.
 They were shocked and saddened by the bird's sudden crossing of the great divide.
 Barbara tried to frame their mourning, so they made a little cardboard coffin, decorated with drawings.